History of South Carolina: Economic change

+In 1950, North Carolina and South Carolina both ranked among "the poorest states in the country".
+In 1956, North Carolina Governor Luther H. Hodges began to lay the foundation for his state's rapid transformation over the next five decades into a prosperous global center of innovation.
+In contrast, South Carolina lacked such inspired leadership and failed to change its public policy.
+The state stubbornly "stayed the course, remaining focused on the same old business of low-wage manufacturing and low productivity agriculture", and continued to be one of the poorest states in the Union.

 The rapid decline of agriculture in the state has been one of the most important developments since the 1960s.
 As late as 1960, more than half the state's cotton was picked by hand.
 Over the next twenty years, mechanization eliminated tens of thousands of jobs in rural counties.
 By 2000, only 24,000 farms were left, with fewer than 2% of the population; many others lived in rural areas on what were once farms, but they commuted to non-farm jobs.
 Cotton was no longer king, as cotton lands were converted into timberlands.
 Until the 1970s rural areas had controlled the legislature.

 After 1972, both houses of the state legislature were reapportioned into single-member districts, ending another rural advantage.
 Coupled with the federal Voting Rights Act of 1965, which protected voting for African Americans, the reapportionment transformed South Carolina politics.
 The South Carolina Democratic party, which dominated the state for nearly a century after Reconstruction, began to decline at the state and county level with the 1994 elections.
 The majority white voters had been supporting Republican presidential candidates since the late 1960s and gradually elected the party candidates to local and state offices as well.
 Republicans won all but one statewide constitutional office, and control of the state house of representatives.

 Fritz Hollings, governor 1959–63, who was a key supporter of development, executed a campaign to promote industrial training programs and implemented a state-wide economic development strategy.
 The end of the Cold War in 1990 brought the closing of military installations, such as the naval facilities in North Charleston, which Rep. Mendel Rivers had long sponsored.
 The quest for new jobs became a high state priority.
 Starting in 1975 the state used its attractive climate, lack of powerful labor unions, and low wage rates to attract foreign investment in factories, including Michelin, which located its U.S. headquarters in the state.
 The stretch of Interstate 85 from the North Carolina line to Greenville became "UN Alley" as international companies opened operations.